North American Soccer League: Financial problems and contraction

+TV column includes only network TV.
+It does not include cable (ESPN, USA) or pay-per-view (SportsVision).

 At the close of the 1980 season, NASL's woes were beginning to mount, as NASL was feeling the effects of over-expansion, the economic recession, and disputes with the players union.
 In the early 1980s the U.S. economy went into the doldrums, with unemployment reaching 10.8% in 1982, its highest level since World War II.
 NASL's owners, who were losing money, were not immune from the broader economy.

 Perhaps most troubling of all, NASL owners were spending sums on player salaries that could not be covered by league revenue.
 Whereas NFL owners in 1980 were spending on average 40% of the team's budget on player salaries, NASL owners were averaging over 70% of their budget on player salaries.
 The Cosmos, in particular, owned by Warner Communications, were spending lavish sums on player salaries, and while other teams—such as Los Angeles, Jacksonville, Portland, Toronto, and Montreal—that were owned by major corporations could keep up with the Cosmos, owners without deep pockets could not keep pace with the spending levels.
 Owners spent millions on aging stars to try to match the success of the Cosmos and lost significant amounts of money in doing so.

 Another headache for NASL was competition from the resurgent Major Indoor Soccer League.
 The MISL began during the 1978–79 season, grew quickly, and by the early 1980s MISL was averaging over 8,000 fans per game.
 MISL's growth meant that throughout the early 1980s the NASL and the MISL engaged in a bidding war for U.S.-based soccer players, putting further pressure on league salaries and heightening NASL's financial problems.
 In an effort to vie for MISL's expanding audiences, the NASL operated an indoor soccer league from 1979–80 to 1981–82 and in 1983–84.